e271828e/Flight.jl/docs/notes/design/framework_spec.md

   Tolerating everything hides bugs as "device attached, nothing happens";
   tolerating nothing kills a live link on its first truncated datagram.
 - **Derived liveness** (§12.5).
-A widget is live iff its port's feed chain terminates in a root slot currently unclaimed by a device; there is no per-port marking, and unexported ports are unpokeable.
+A widget is live iff its port's feed chain terminates in a root slot unclaimed in the run's frozen partition; there is no per-port marking, and unexported ports are unpokeable.
 - **The two observation registers** (§12.2, §15.5).
 A deep snapshot path is the *inspection* register: it sees everything and promises nothing across builds.
 An exported output face is the *integration* register: